HSS107048212/crisis-post-generator-by-LLM/How to Evaluation.md

 ---

-## Slide 3 – Step 2: Normalize and Compute Similarity
+## Step 2: Normalize and Compute Similarity

 **Normalization:**
 1. Convert to lowercase.